brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

       ...
     RuntimeError: Call instance() instead

-Instead, they are directed to use the class method, which does successfully return an object:
+Instead, they are directed to use the ``instance()`` class method, which does successfully create and return an object:

 .. testcode::